 Ride-hailing apps have become indispensable to many as they have simplified daily commute.
 People have been using them without realizing that they use AI to determine the price of your ride, minimize the wait time, optimally matching passengers with each other passengers to minimize, and others.
 They all use ML to make your ride easy, convenient, and smooth.

-In an NPR interview, engineering lead for Uber, Jeff Schneider discussed in an interview how the company uses ML to predict rider demand to ensure a surge in price.
+In an NPR interview, the engineering lead for Uber, Jeff Schneider discussed in an interview how the company uses ML to predict rider demand to ensure a surge in price.

 Also Read: Top 10 AI Trends In 2020